 before them and surmounted every obstacle."

-W. Montgomery Watt, also speaking about the character of Muhammad commented:
+W. Montgomery Watt, also speaking about the

-"His readiness to undergo persecutions for his beliefs, the high moral
+"His readiness to undergo persecutions for

 character of the men who believed in him and looked up to him as leader,